mdrijoanmaruf/BookHaven_Server/README.md

 # BookHaven Library Management Server

-This is the backend server for the BookHaven Library Management System.
+This is the backend server for the BookHaven Library Management System, providing API endpoints for book management, user authentication, and book borrowing/returning functionality.

+## Features

+- **Book Management**: CRUD operations for books in the library
+- **Category Management**: API for book categories/genres
+- **Borrowing System**: APIs to borrow and return books with quantity tracking
+- **User Management**: Integration with Firebase Auth for user authentication
+- **Efficient Database Operations**: Using MongoDB with proper indexing

+## Technologies Used

+- **Node.js**: JavaScript runtime for the server
+- **Express**: Web framework for Node.js
+- **MongoDB**: NoSQL database for storing book and user information
+- **Firebase Admin SDK**: For user authentication and management
+- **dotenv**: For environment variable management
+- **cors**: For handling Cross-Origin Resource Sharing

 ## Setup Instructions